Summary: if it’s for navigation, use a link; if it’s for an action, use a button. Then use CSS to make it look like the designs.

 .
 That’s not a valid attribute on ana

 .
-Can you use a button instead?
+Can we non-interactive text or a button instead?

-You can make a div
+We can make a div

 or a span